jordangm94/geo-game/README.md

 * `NOTE`: You will need two terminal windows open in order to run this app, one for the React APP and one for the server`

 2. In order for the Application to run you will need to get a Bing Maps API Key.
-Please visit: https://www.bingmapsportal.com/ After creating an account and signing in, click on my account and select my keys.
-From here select create a new key and ensure the key type is set to basic.
+Please visit: https://www.bingmapsportal.com/ After creating an account and signing in, click on `my account` and select `my keys`.
+From here select `create a new key` and ensure the key type is set to `basic`.
 This will provide you with a free Bing Maps API key valid for 125,000 transactions.

 3. Once you have your key, make a copy of the `.env.example` file found in the react app directory and rename it to `.env`.
 Plug in your key where required as shown below, do not include the quotation marks:
 * REACT_APP_API_KEY="Your key goes here"